-In order to increase the number of published books and encourage creativity and motivate writers, MoEC will continue the program of purchasing copyright of textbooks that support the program of low cost textbooks.
-Provision of qualified, easily available textbooks with affordable prices and the efforts to eliminate the monopoly of writing, copying, publishing and distributing books have been arranged through MoNE Regulation No. 2 Year 2008 about Textbook.
+In order to increase the number of books published and encourage creativity and motivate writers, the Ministry of Education and Culture will continue the purchase program copyrights textbooks that support the program's textbooks.
+Provision of quality, textbooks easily available at affordable prices and attempts to eliminate the monopoly of writing, copying, publishing and distributing books has been arranged through the Ministry of National Education Regulation No. 2 of 2008 on Textbook; Regulation of the Ministry of Education and Culture No. 71 Year 2013; and Regulation of the Ministry of Education and Culture No. 1 of 2015 regarding Textbooks and Guide Teacher's Curriculum 2013.
 However, the textbook reformation that does not entirely give impacts on the provision of low-cost textbooks to all students.
-In the year of 2010-2014, the effort to provide low-cost textbooks are conducted through the following policies.
+In the year of 2015-2019, the effort to provide low-cost textbooks are conducted through the following policies.

 - a.
 Provision of subsidies of the cost of textbooks to students who use books which copyrights have been purchased by MoEC. - b.
 Facilitating access for the educational unit to download electronic textbook which copyrights have been purchased by MoEC. - c.
 Evaluating assessment systems for purchased copyrighted books by MoEC to increase the use of those textbooks. - d.
-Encouraging education unit to use textbooks which copyright have been purchased by MoEC. - 9.
-Rationalization of Funding for Education, Research and Community Service the 2005-2009 construction the School period, Assistance/SOA Operational (Bantuan Operasional Sekolah/BOS) program, SOA books, Special Assistance for Students (Bantuan Khusus Murid/BKM), and scholarships from primary to higher education level have been found to significantly reduce the drop-out rate and alleviate the burden of parents to provide education costs.
+Encouraging education unit to use textbooks which copyright have been purchased by MoEC. - Rationalization of Funding for Education, Research and Community Service

+The School Operational Assistance / SOA (Bantuan Operasional Sekolah/BOS) program, SOA books, Special Assistance for Students (Bantuan Khusus Murid/BKM), and scholarships from primary to higher education level have been found to significantly reduce the drop-out rate and alleviate the burden of parents to provide education costs.
 Especially on higher education, the funding policy on education, research, and community service focused on improving coverage, quality, and relevance.
-The focus areas of research and community development are aimed at improving research and community service to answer the needs of the community which could result in international scientific publications, thereby increasing the competitiveness of universities.
+The focus areas of research and community development are aimed at improving research and community service to answer the needs of the community which could result in international scientific publications, thereby increasing competitiveness of universities.
 The rationalization of this funding is conducted through the following policies.

 - a.
 Mapping the total cost structure of each educational unit by taking into account regional diversity; - b.
-Setting a proportional education financial system by considering the local purchasing power index; - c.
-Increasing the effectiveness of educational assistance to disadvantaged students by paying attention to the disparities between regions and sexes; - d.
-Increasing the intensity of research and international publications; - e.
+Setting a proportional education financial system by considering the local purchasing power index; - Increasing the effectiveness of educational assistance to disadvantaged students by paying attention to the disparities between regions and sexes; - d.
+Increasing the intensity of research and international publications;

+e.
 Increasing the effectiveness of educational aid for research and community service in higher education to meet the needs of society and to increase the competitiveness.